Skip to content

 # Convert MaxQuant PSM data to QPX parquet format

-qpxc convert maxquant-psm \
+qpxc convert maxquant \

 --msms-file msms.txt \